IBMStreams/streamsx.messagehub/_docs/203-user_usecases_consumergroup.md

 ```

+In this example, the **groupId** parameter is not used.
+Then the application configuration **ConsumeEventStreams** must
-The application option **ConsumeEventStreams** must contain a property with name `group.id` and the group identifier as the value in addition to `eventstreams.creds`, for example
+contain a property with name `group.id` and the group identifier as the value in addition to `eventstreams.creds`, for example

 | property name | property value |
 | --- | --- |